Discover how others are doing with their OSPOs

 Thales is a multinational group with french roots that designs, develops and manufactures electronical systems as well as devices and equipment for the aerospace, defence, transportation and security sectors.

-- We did set an OSPO up back in 2020 and we have put in place a unified process & tooling to help collaborators to contribute to existing open source project and to share Thales assets in open source
+- We did set an OSPO up back in 2020 and we have put in place a unified process & tooling to help collaborators to contribute to existing open source projects and to share Thales assets in open source.

 My pain points